Three Harbors Council, BSA

 Commemorative Patches

-Beginning February 1, 2016, sets of the final LeFeber Northwoods Camps and Robert S. Lyle Scout Reservation patches will be available at the Kenosha and Milwaukee Scout Service Centers.
+Sets of the final LeFeber Northwoods Camps and Robert S. Lyle Scout Reservation patches are available at the Kenosha and Milwaukee Scout Service Centers.
 The price for the two-patch set will be $10.00 with a limit of no more than three sets per person.
 The sale of these patches will benefit the Scout Heritage Museum.

 Museum Tours